onyeka-hub/Project-21/README.md

 }
 ```

-7. Actually, we are not done yet! :tired_face:
+7. Actually, we are not done yet!

 There is one more pair of certificate and private key we need to generate.
 That is for the Token Controller: a part of the Kubernetes Controller Manager kube-controller-manager responsible for generating and signing service account tokens which are used by pods or other resources to establish connectivity to the api-server.
 Read more about Service Accounts from the official documentation.